coingaming/flutter_image_to_gradient/dominant_color_extractor/README.md

 ## Install the library

 - First you need to install the library from pub.dev.
-- Add this to your 'pubspec.yaml
+- Add this to your 'pubspec.yaml'
 - You can do this by running:
 ```flutter pub add dominant_color_extractor```
 - After installation is complete, udpate your imports:
 ```flutter pub get```
 - Great!
-Now use can use my library. 😃
+Now we can use my library. 😃

 ## Features of Dominant Color Exractor

-## How does it works? 🤔
+## How does it work? 🤔
  ### Loads and image from a URL, local file, or assets.
 - Extracts dominant colors using kMeans clustering.
 - Filters out extreme colors (too dark or too bright)